 2019 Audience Awards

-The jury have voted – now it’s over to you!
+The jury have voted – and the audience too!

 Congratulations to “Travelling in Africa” by Georgian Public Broadcasting!

 “This is amazing play!
 Come on Everybody, listen to it and you will get what I mean.”

 “I like story telling in this play and the whole history is interesting as well”